jaredraycoleman/Southaven/Organizations/Kingdom of Solara.md

 ### **The Church's Role**

-[[The Church of Elandria]] is not merely the state religion—it is woven into every aspect of Solaran governance:
+[[Church of Elandria]] is not merely the state religion—it is woven into every aspect of Solaran governance:
 - The **Luminarch** (High Priest of Elandria) serves as the King's chief spiritual advisor
 - Church courts handle matters of theology, marriage, and moral law
 - Temples serve as centers of education, healing, and charity